ringcentral/integration-blog/_posts/2018-12-10-Reading_Code_Review_Best_Practices.md

 #### Reflection:

 Same with coding dojo, code review is a good way to share knowledge and improve code quality as well.
-Although code review benifits a lot, sometimes it might be a kind of pressure for reviewers and reviewees, what should we do when we want to new a PR or how to perform code reviews always confuse me.
+Although our project benifits a lot from code review, sometimes code review adds pressure to reviewers and reviewees, what should we do when we want to create a new PR or how to perform code reviews always confuse me.

 **Preparing code for review** is a good way to make the code easier to review which could save reviewers’ time and reduce the reviewing pressure.

-Besides this article gives a list of things a reviewer should pay attention to in a code review, this part is very useful and practicable for teams to perform.
-But I just list a part of them that are suitable for us.
+Furthermore, this article gives a list of things a reviewer should pay attention to in a code review, this is very useful and practicable for teams to perform.
+However, I only list out the ones that are suitable for us.